strangerstudios/pmpro-affiliates/readme.txt

 == Changelog ==
 = .3 =
+* BUG: Removed "trying" from the frontend affiliates page.
+(Thanks, ttshivers on GitHub)
+* BUG/ENHANCEMENT: Now also checking the $post->post_content_filtered value when looking for the pmpro_affiliates_report shortcode.
+This helps with certain themes (e.g. Layers) that may have empty post_content.
+(Thanks, ttshivers on GitHub)
 * ENHANCEMENT: Now set a membership level to generate an affiliate for the user after membership checkout.
 * ENHANCEMENT: Set the frontend "Affiliate Report" page under Memberships > Page Settings.
 * ENHANCEMENT: Now you can customize the name your "program" (i.e. Affiliates, Referrals, Invitations), from the Memberships > Affiliates admin page.